 In addition to passive therapies, active physical therapy (exercise) is also necessary to rehabilitate the spine.
 Generally, a patient’s back exercise program should encompass a combination of the following:

-Following the right physical therapy should not only enable you to feel better faster, but also stay pain-free following your recovery.
+Following the guidelines of your physical therapy sessions should allow you to feel better faster, and stay pain-free following your recovery.

 Call SportsMed Physical Therapy if you experience any of the following conditions: